NOISE REDUCTION MEASURES

 TAKING NOISE OUT OF THE PROCESS

 Some equipment has been specifically designed to reduce and eliminate noise from the delivery process.
 A key factor in the design of this equipment has been to remove the manual part of the process and have equipment undertake specific actions rather than a person.
 As shown in the Quiet Delivery Depot video, the roller shutter door has an electric motor closing the door, eliminating the slamming motion most often associated with a door being closed manually.
 This roller shutter door also has some important health and safety benefits.
 The tailgate demonstrated has hydraulically operated ramps, thereby reducing the human tendency to drop the steel plates onto sidewalks.
 Other systems such as electric and cryogenic refrigeration units using CO2 and nitrogen are also very quiet.
-Not only do they reduce noise, but they also produce less air pollutants than diesel refrigeration units.
+Not only do they reduce noise, but they also produce fewer air pollutants than diesel refrigeration units.

-The transport company and truck driver play an important role in managing noise during the delivery process (truck to customer).
+The transport company and truck driver plays an important role in managing noise during the delivery process (truck to the customer).
 Through building awareness and training, onsite delivery noise can be reduced.
 The difference in the low ambient noise at night compared to the noisier daytime hours can result in accentuated delivery noise.
 Awareness training should include the following simple reminders:

-- Use materials handling equipment quietly such as tail gates
+- Use materials handling equipment quietly such as tailgates

-- Keep vehicles well maintained so as not to create additional noise when using and upgrade to equipment with noise reducing features.
+- Keep vehicles well maintained so as not to create additional noise when using, and upgrade to equipment with noise reducing features.

 - Do not idle the truck at delivery locations